 Once your medical plastic part is molded, it doesn't necessarily mean it's finished.
 Kaysun's full-service approach includes in-house assembly capabilities that can handle a variety of post-molding tasks, such as adding metal inserts.
 We are also a trusted provider of a wide range of secondary operations such as welding, heat staking, and overmolding.
 Offering these services help OEMs consolidate vendors, manage supply chains, and streamline their medical injection molding production timelines.

 Scientific Molding Experts

-In order to meet these tight tolerances, our injection molding engineers are trained and certified in the scientific molding processes, where everything they do is done with extreme precision.
-From part design, material selection, tool design, tool building and debugging, production, all the way to assembly, they carefully monitor every injection molding variable (e.g., temperature, flow rate, pressure and cooling time/rate, etc.) to ensure a highly accurate, defect-free medical device or component.
+In order to meet tight tolerances, our injection molding engineers are trained and certified in scientific molding, which ensures every process step is done with extreme precision.
+From part design and material selection to tool design, building and qualification, through production and assembly, they carefully monitor every injection molding variable (e.g., temperature, flow rate, pressure and cooling time/rate, etc.) to ensure a highly accurate, defect-free medical device or component.

 There’s no “trial and error” guesswork with scientific molding; just carefully calculated and collected data that helps us recreate these ideal conditions over and over again.
 The result?
 Virtual elimination of all non-conformance issues, fewer required medical injection molding steps, less wasted materials, and lower costs — all of which reinforce the importance of having your injection molding partner involved early in the design process.

 Designing Plastic Parts & Products for Complex Medical Applications helps you gain a deeper understanding of the medical injection molding process, and how an experienced injection molder like Kaysun is pivotal in optimizing medial plastic part performance.
 Click the button below for your copy of this valuable guide now!